-With many (safe and socially-distant) events, restaurants and outdoor activities, Mobile is truly a city for all seasons!
+With many events, restaurants and outdoor activities, Mobile is truly a city for all seasons!
 However, there is no question that the beauty of springtime brings out the best in all of us!
 Everywhere you look people are out and about—playing outside, strolling throughout our historic downtown and basking in the southern sunshine.

 Here are a few must-do’s for enjoying spring in Mobile: